 1.2.2.b Text in the Tags, Short Description, Long Description, and Technical Information fields must be in English with correct spelling and proper grammar, except where intentionally stylized.

-1.2.2.c Publishers are strongly encouraged to include a video URL in the Long Description for Blueprints or animated products.
+1.2.2.c Sellers are required to include a video URL in the Long Description for animated products and strongly recommend to include a video URL for Blueprint products.
 The video should be a Featurette/Example video like a commercial for the product, displaying its functionality, and should typically be no longer than 1 or 2 minutes.

-1.2.2.d Publishers are strongly encouraged to include an audio preview URL in the Long Description for Music and Sound FX products.
+1.2.2.d Sellers are required to include an audio preview URL in the Long Description for Music and Sound FX products.